robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 ~~~~~~~~~~~~~~~~~

 The execution is stopped when `Ctrl-C` is pressed in the console
 where the tests are running.
-When running the tests on Python, the
-execution is stopped immediately, but with Jython it ends only after
+The execution is stopped immediately,
-the currently executing keyword ends.
+but reports and logs are still generated.

 If `Ctrl-C` is pressed again, the execution ends immediately and
 reports and logs are not created.